top of page

 trippy light blue background 1.jpg

+I wrote this song and had it in my arsenal of songs to record for a while so when I sat down to record it only took a couple of days.
+This song, which is titled "Lost Memory", started off on the guitar with four chords.
+These four chords gave me a profound sense of melancholy.
+There was a feeling, when I was recording this song, that something was lost but could be found again.
 The production of this song was based on songs from the Beatles in Pink Floyd.
 In terms of the guitar I tried to give it more space to feel similar tones that David Gilmour would have used.
 I added a wha-wha effect on the guitar and added some reverb.
 In addition to the guitar sounding like Pink Floyd I tried to get my bass to mimic basslines Roger Waters would have used.
 Making the bass warm and heartfelt was essential to getting the correct feeling of the song.
 After the main components like drums, bass, and guitar were done I focused on the strings to get the Beatles vibe across.
-With the genre moving from folk rock to a more classic/progressive rock there were some sonic qualities that differed from songs like Chance Encounter.
-These include the tone of the guitars, the introduction of drums, and the layering of strings.

 bottom of page